egbakou/NoSQL.MongoDB.Api/README.md

 db.createCollection('actors');
 ```

-bitnami/mongodb could be replaced by mongo
+bitnami/mongodb could be replaced by mongo(The Official docker image maintained by the Docker community)

 ```yaml
   # mongo